-Students will work with their families to calculate the approximate number of single-use plastic snack bags they keep from being thrown away for one week by opting for reusable replacements.
+Students will work with their families to calculate the approximate number of items they keep from being thrown away for one week by opting for composting, recycling and reusable replacements.

-- understand the importance of reducing their plastic waste
+- understand the importance of reducing their overall waste

-- come to know a variety of ways in which they can reduce the amount of plastic waste they create
+- come to know a variety of ways in which they can reduce the amount of single-use items they use

-- will have worked with their families to calculate the approximate number of plastic snack bags they are saving from the landfill in their daily lives.
+will have worked with their families to calculate the approximate number of items they are using/saving in their daily lives and thought of ways to reduce their waste production

-Please have students complete the challenge at home, and then calculate and submit the total number of plastic snack bags (like those used for school lunches) kept from being thrown away for a week by all students and their families.
-This will provide your class with an opportunity to discuss ways to collectively reduce their use of single-use plastic bags and increase their awareness of waste production.
+Please have students complete the challenge at home, and then calculate and submit the total number of items kept from being thrown away for a week by all students and their families.
+This will provide your class with an opportunity to discuss ways to collectively reduce their use of single-use items (e.g., coffee cups, plastic bottles) and increase their awareness of waste production.

 - National Geographic Kids - Reduce your waste